-3. Gently roll out the pastry until it's about half a centimetre thick, and cut into 16 pieces.
+- On a lightly-floured surface, gently roll out the pastry until it's about half a centimetre thick, and cut into 16 pieces.

 - Place a cube of cheese and a few spring onions onto the centre of each piece.